thirtythreeforty/UtilityProxies/README.md

 Qt model proxies are typically fairly tedious to write because of the large number of events they must handle (moving and removal of columns and rows, etc.).
 Although it's always *possible* to write a proxy model that performs precisely the transformation you want, this is error-prone, and it's usually also possible to implement this transformation in terms of a few basic operations, such as transposition and sort.

+The library is licensed under the [wxWidgets license](https://www.wxwidgets.org/about/licence/), which means that it is licensed under the LGPL, but with a linking exception that allows proprietary software to easily use the library with few restrictions.

 These classes aim to alleviate the pain of writing custom proxies where a chain of one or more proxies would suffice.
 They are designed to be chained together with each other and with other proxies, either those provided by the user or built-in Qt proxies.
 Below is a list of the provided classes with a brief description of each.